porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

     <p-headline variant="headline-5">Developer Tools</p-headline>
     <p-text-list>
       <p-text-list-item>
-        Web Developer Tools - Inspect and test your application with the Browser built in developer and accessibility tools (Firefox and Chrome).
+        Web Developer Tools - Inspect and test your application with the Browser built-in developer and accessibility tools (Firefox and Chrome).
       </p-text-list-item>
       <p-text-list-item>
         HTML Validator - Online tool to <a href="https://validator.w3.org/">validate</a> your HTML code.